The Feeling: 2012–2016: Boy Cried Wolf, The Feeling + hiatus

-2014–2016: The Feeling + hiatus

 On 28 September 2015 the band released a lyric video for the single "Wicked Heart".
 Their fifth studio album The Feeling released on 4 March 2016.

 The band played a final UK tour of sellout gigs towards the end of 2016, announcing that the last show of the tour would mark a hiatus until at least 2018.

 2017–2019: end of hiatus and Everybody's Talking About Jamie

-The hiatus announced in 2016 only lasted until 2017 after a surprise return on Chris Evans' Radio 2 Breakfast Show and an announcement they would be playing Carfest 2018.
+The hiatus announced in 2016 only lasted until 2017 after a surprise return on Chris Evans' The Radio 2 Breakfast Show and an announcement they would be playing CarFest 2018.

 As part of the hiatus, Dan Gillespie Sells collaborated with writer and lyricist Tom MacRae to create the music for the musical Everybody's Talking About Jamie, which premiered in Sheffield in February 2017 and moved to the West End in November 2017.
-The musical was very successful, and in 2018 Gillespie Sells received a nomination for a Laurence Olivier Award for Best Original Score or New Orchestrations.
-A film version was announced in May 2018, with Gillespie Sells collaborating again with MacRae on the soundtrack.
+The musical was very successful, and in 2018 Gillespie Sells received a nomination for Outstanding Achievement in Music at the 2018 Laurence Olivier Awards.
+A film adaptation was announced in May 2018 and released in September 2021, with Gillespie Sells collaborating again with MacRae on the soundtrack.

 2020–present: Loss.
 Love.
-Hope. and 2022 tour
+Hope. and San Vito

 In an interview with Vicki Michelle on Phoenix FM in February 2019, Gillespie Sells stated that the band were writing a new album, due for release in 2020.
 And on 2 December 2020, the band posted a picture on social media of the progress of fourteen songs off their sixth studio album.
-With the Covid-19 lockdown in London, they spent more time to record and self-produce the album entitled Loss.
+With the COVID-19 lockdown in London, they spent more time to record and self-produce the album entitled Loss.
 Hope.
 Love with a release date set for early May 2022.
 In September 2021, as a taster for the new album, they released their version of "This Was Me", which Dan Gillespie Sells wrote for the film adaptation of the West End musical Everybody's Talking About Jamie.
 The Feeling also recorded the title track for the soundtrack.
 They also announced a major UK tour for October 2022.

-On January 31, 2023 the band announced they started working on their upcoming 7th album.
+On 31 January 2023 the band announced they started working on their upcoming 7th album.
+The album's title would be later revealed as "San Vito", released on 12 April 2024, on digital download, CD and vinyl, in association with a UK/Europe tour throughout 2024.